natestrong/severance-game/README.md

 - [ ] **Level Completion**: The game completes when the Cold Harbor level reaches 100%

 ### Game Board and Scary Numbers
-- [ ] **Game Board**: The board contains numerous numbers, with 1% of them being "scary numbers"
+- [x] **Game Board**: The board contains numerous numbers, with 1% of them being "scary numbers"
-- [ ] **Identifying Scary Numbers**: Scary numbers will have a more intense jitter compared to the normal slow shake of other numbers
+- [x] **Identifying Scary Numbers**: Scary numbers have a more intense jitter compared to the normal slow shake of other numbers
-- [ ] **Number Selection**: Only scary numbers can be clicked and selected; regular numbers will not respond
+- [x] **Number Selection**: Only scary numbers can be clicked and selected; regular numbers will not respond

 ### Scary Number Groups and Mechanics
-- [ ] **Group Formation**: When a scary number is clicked, 1-20 neighboring numbers become "scary" as well
+- [x] **Group Formation**: When a scary number is clicked, 1-20 neighboring numbers become "scary" as well
-- [ ] **Chain Requirement**: All scary numbers in a group must form an unbroken chain of neighbors from the original selected number
+- [x] **Chain Requirement**: All scary numbers in a group must form an unbroken chain of neighbors from the original selected number
 - [ ] **Group Completion**: When all numbers in a scary group are selected, they disappear from the board

 ### Progress Tracking System
 - [ ] **Group Boxes**: Five Group Boxes at the bottom of the page track completion progress
 - [ ] **Box Contribution**: Each Group Box contributes 20% to the overall level completion
 - [ ] **Scoring**: Each scary number in a completed group is worth one percentage point
-- [ ] **Random Assignment**: Completed scary groups are randomly assigned to an available Group Box
+- [x] **Random Assignment**: Completed scary groups are randomly assigned to an available Group Box
 - [ ] **Box Filling**: Group Boxes are filled up to 100% and then considered complete
 - [ ] **Final Completion**: When all five Group Boxes reach 100%, the level is complete